Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Discounts for retired drivers

 Depending on your provider, you might qualify for one discount or several based on your age and when you retired or plan to retire.
 Some of these discounts include:

 - Mature driver discount.
 Whether or not you qualify for this depends on the age designated as “mature” by your insurance provider.
 But if you’re old enough to consider retirement, it’s probably worth looking into this discount with your provider.
 Allstate offers a “55 and Retired Discount.”

 - Low mileage discount.
 If you’re no longer driving to and from work every day, your annual mileage could be low enough to qualify you for this kind of break.

 - Retired military discount.
 If you’ve retired from the military, it’s likely that you qualify for a veteran or US military discount.
 Most major providers have some discounts and rate breaks that are geared toward our troops.

 - Senior organization member discounts.
-Many senior organizations, such as AARP, partner with insurance providers to help get a better rate for qualifying seniors.
+Senior organizations like AARP partner with insurance providers to help get a better rate for qualifying seniors.
 If you’re a member of any senior organizations, ask your provider if there’s a discount for you.